RuikangLin/info/README.md

-# info
-# this is a testing area for me to learn html
+# This is a personal website